andknownmaly/OpenVPN-GUI/README.md

    sudo mv opengui /usr/bin/
    ```

-3. Run The program anywhere on your terminal:
+3. Run The program anywhere on your linux:
    ```bash
    ./opengui
    ```